- Email: Robert.Bernstein@lewisbrisbois.com

 - Fax: 619.233.8627

-Robert Bernstein is a partner in the San Diego office of Lewis Brisbois and a member of the General Liability Practice.
-Mr. Bernstein’s practice focuses on the defense of clients in litigation matters, with an emphasis on construction-related litigation and construction defect claims.
-In 26 years of practicing law in California, Mr. Bernstein has represented the developers of large residential and commercial projects and both large and small general contractors.
-Mr. Bernstein has also represented subcontractors for various trades, including grading, concrete, framing, plumbing, windows, sheet metal, roofing and landscaping, as well as manufacturers and suppliers of building components, including windows, plumbing, sheet metal and landscaping.
-Mr. Bernstein also has experience in the areas of common interest developments and homeowners associations, including claims against associations, disputes among owners and organizational documents created under the Davis-Sterling Common Interest Development Act.
+Robert Bernstein is a partner who divides his time between the San Diego and Temecula offices of Lewis Brisbois.
+He is a member of the Real Estate, Land Use & Environment and Construction Practices.
+Mr. Bernstein’s practice in land use matters includes a specialty in water-related issues, standards and regulations.
+His litigation practice focuses on the defense of clients in all manner of litigation matters, with an emphasis on construction-related litigation and construction defect claims.
+In 29 years of practicing law in California, Mr. Bernstein has represented the developers of large residential and commercial projects in both planning/regulatory matters and in the defense of lawsuits and other claims.
+Mr. Bernstein has also defended design professionals, general contractors and subcontractors of various trades, including grading, concrete, framing, plumbing, windows, sheet metal, roofing and landscaping, as well as manufacturers and suppliers of building components, including windows, plumbing, sheet metal and landscaping.
+Mr. Bernstein also has experience in the areas of common interest developments and homeowners associations, including claims against associations, disputes among owners and associations and organizational documents created under the Davis-Sterling Common Interest Development Act.

-Over the past three years, Mr. Bernstein has expanded his practice to include land use and entitlement matters, including litigation arising out the California Environmental Quality Act (CEQA), the preparation of complex agreements between and among real estate developers, consultants and governmental entities, and the representation of developers before state and local agencies and governments.
+Mr. Bernstein’s practice includes land use and entitlement matters, including litigation arising out the California Environmental Quality Act (CEQA), the preparation of complex agreements between and among real estate developers, consultants and governmental entities, and the representation of developers before state and local agencies and governments.
+He has also defended clients in claims arising out of personal injuries related to construction sites, premises accidents and automobile collisions.

 - December 05, 2017 California Court of Appeal Affirms That Unlicensed Contractor May Not Pursue Litigation